jasonmacduffie/isles-of-maga/oza.md

 Places of Interest
 ------------------
 The Elves never had a strong presence in the Oza region, so there are not many Elven structures although there are one or two.
+On the other hand, ancient Orcish structures are abundant, some in ruins and some still inhabited by monsters or reclaimed by Orcs of the Kulzari Tribe.